Wildlife Photography Tips

 The few hours after sunrise and a few hours before sunset is widely hailed as the Golden Hour.
 Because of the low angle of the sun, the pictures are incredibly warm so render your subject well-lit and without harsh shadows.
 If you want to get beautifully lit photographs, get out early and stay out late.
 You’ll also be able to experiment with front, side and backlight and delve into the haunting world of the silhouette.

 The best images always tend to be those that have a large tonal difference.
 They have great cool tones from the blue sky mixed in with the warm tones of a well-lit subject or scene.
 This makes the subject pop up out of the image in a 3D type effect, as illustrated below.

 What is the Histogram?
 It’s the graphical digital representation of the true raw data of the photograph that you have just captured.

-The histogram is the graphical digital representation of the true raw data of the photograph that you have just captured.
+The histogram is the graphical digital representation of the raw data of the photograph that you have just captured.
 It is the most accurate way to check exposure.
-Understanding how to read the histogram is not as difficult as it looks – its literally a graph showing the balance of dark tones (shadows), mid-tones and highlights in the image you have taken.
-An overexposed image will have more highlights and an underexposed image, more shadows.
+Understanding how to read the histogram is not as difficult as it looks – it’s literally a graph showing the balance of dark tones (shadows), mid-tones and highlights in the image you’ve taken.
+An overexposed image will have more highlights, and an underexposed image, more shadows.
 The aim is to have an exposure that has an upside-down bell curve shape

-You can manually set the LCD brightness at the back of your camera.
-This means that when you check the image you have taken you have to try and guess whether you’ve under- or overexposed the photograph.
+While you can manually set the LCD brightness at the back of your camera, it means that when you check the image you have taken, you have to try and guess whether you’ve under- or overexposed the photograph.
 These LCD brightness settings allow you to see the image (you could be outside in bright sunlight) but not see the correct exposure.
-By all means, check for correct focus on the back of the camera, but use the histogram to check your exposure.
+By all means, check for correct focus on the back of the camera, but use the histogram to check your exposure